 Gospel of Luke — The Sermon on the Plain

 Beatitudes meaning and structure in Luke addresses this question.
-Over time, one invariably grows “full.”
+Over time, we invariably grow “Full.”
 People praise our goodness.
-Kingdom seekers must transcend these obstacles at all cost, and continually work to remain hungry.
-Thus, with both blessed and woeful conditions, Luke’s contrasting “X” chiasm depicts a practicable eternity in which the seeker strives to overcome his or her faults through ascending states of being.
+Kingdom seekers must transcend this obstacle and continually work to remain “Hungry.”
+Thus, with both blessed and woeful conditions, Luke’s contrasting “X” chiasm seems to depict a practicable eternity in which the seeker strives to overcome his or her faults through recurring, albeit ever-ascending states of being.

 Which Beatitudes did the the Son of God speak?
 Probably not the proper question.
-And there is another difference in these texts.
+But these texts hold yet another difference.
 Jesus Christ rarely delivers a sermon with just one level of meaning.
-A single sentence from the Messiah can give rise to pages of commentary.
+A single sentence from the Messiah gives rise to pages of commentary.
 Indeed, Matthew’s view is serene and perfect.
-His text forms a very compelling image, whereas Luke’s structure accounts for the ongoing nature of human spiritual growth.
+His text presents a very compelling image, whereas Luke accounts for the ongoing human spiritual growth process.
 After one gains a new truth, goal, or understanding, the same lesson will present again at a higher level.
 Thus Luke’s text feels more workable to me.

 Beatitudes meaning and structure in Sheep and Goats.

 Parable of the Sheep and Goats is a contrasting ‘X’ chiasm identical to Luke’s Sermon on the Plain.
 Here we find both woeful and blessed conditions.
 Matthew’s use of both types of chiastic structure could suggest that Christ delivered two versions of the Beatitudes.
 The currently accepted idea is that the gospel authors tailored Beatitudes meaning and structure to suit their audience.
 Although Sheep and Goats shows six conditions as opposed to the Beatitudes’ eight, it seems plausible this well known parable is a restatement of Christ’s concepts by Matthew himself.